slaclab/slicops/podman.md

 # SlicOps and Podman

-SliCops is deployed in a Podman container image.
+SlicOps is deployed in a Podman container image.

 ## Building the image

 From the repository root run:

 ```
-curl radia.run | container-build
+curl https://radia.run | bash -s container-build
 ```

 That will start the process of building the image on your machine.